 Sure, you might not need/use those accounts, but imagine if you close two credit cards, and drop your total credit from $50,000 to $25,000.
 You’re total available credit will drop fast, and so will your credit score.
 So always keep credit cards open and active if you’re worried about your score.

 How Can I Improve My Credit Score Fast?
 It Takes Time…

 It seems we all want things to happen overnight, but when it comes to credit, the process can be pretty slow; and aggravating as a result.

 That ties into another important tip.
-Credit depth and history play an important role, so keeping your cards open for a long period of time provides history, and multiple cards or loans provide depth.
+Credit depth and history play an important role, so keeping your cards open for a long period of time provides history, and multiple cards or types of loans provide depth.
 If you open three credit cards in a month with no previous credit history, most banks or lenders will deny you any serious credit.
-Banks and lenders want to see your habits through time, not in the last month.
+Banks and lenders want to see your habits over time, not in just the past month.
 You need to prove yourself, just as you would on a job resume.

 But if you want to improve your credit score fast, there are some options available, one being rapid rescoring.
 Of course, that costs money and should only be reserved for times when you really a quick boost.

 These services will ensure the credit bureaus know about any changes immediately (they may also help you determine what specific moves you should make to increase your credit score to begin with).